Granby, CO Homes for Sale & Real Estate

 What county is Granby, Colorado in?

 Granby, Colorado is in Grand County.
 The zip code is 80446 and the elevation is 8,202 feet above sea level.
-Granby is located along US Highway 40 in the heart of Grand County, approximately 17 miles west of Winter Park and 95 miles from Denver.
+Granby is located along US Highway 40 approximately 17 miles west of Winter Park and 95 miles from Denver via US-40 and I-70.

-What is the zip code and elevation of Granby, CO?
+What is the zip code for Granby, CO?

 The zip code for Granby, Colorado is 80446.
-The town sits at an elevation of 8,202 feet (2,500 meters) above sea level in the Fraser River Valley.
-Granby is the largest town in Grand County by population, with approximately 2,000 residents.
+The town sits at an elevation of 8,202 feet in the Fraser River Valley and is the largest town in Grand County by population, with approximately 2,000 residents.

 Is Granby, CO a good place to live?

 Yes.
-Granby offers a genuine small-town mountain lifestyle with year-round outdoor recreation, a walkable Main Street district, and a tight-knit community.
-Rocky Mountain National Park is 20 minutes away, Winter Park Resort is 25 minutes east, and Lake Granby provides boating and fishing access just south of town.
+Granby offers a genuine small-town mountain lifestyle with year-round outdoor recreation, a walkable Main Street district on East Agate Avenue, and a tight-knit community.
+Rocky Mountain National Park is 20 minutes away, Winter Park Resort is 25 minutes east, and Lake Granby (Colorado's second-largest reservoir) provides boating and fishing access just south of town.
 For buyers seeking more space and lower entry prices than Winter Park or Fraser, Granby delivers strong value within the same Grand County recreation corridor.

 What is Granby Ranch in Granby, CO?